 - f_offset is equal to 2.5MHz plus the separation between the Base Station RF Bandwidth edge frequency and the centre of the measuring filter.

-- f_offsetmax is either 12.5 MHz or the offset to the UMTS Tx band edge as defined in clause 5.2, whichever is the greater.
+- f_offsetmax is either 12.5 MHz or the offset to the UMTS Tx band edge, whichever is the greater.

 - fmax is equal to f_offsetmax minus half of the bandwidth of the measuring filter.